 Ingredients

-1 medium cucumber (see ingredients section), ends removed
+- 1 medium cucumber see notes section, ends removed

 To serve